Bobbyc6231/sep11-freedom-project/tool/learning-log.md

 - I still need to figure out the sizing issue however This is a huge step in the right direction

+### 03/23/2024

+- I changed the sprites
+- I found images and removed the background of them
+- I changed the sizing of the sprites and figured out what theme I want (A combination of my favorite games and memories)

 <!--
 >>>>>>> 2493ab47781e40839cd9a255c5622d2e60742569